 Experts also say that human interactions with wildlife usually increase following forest fires, as food and cover are temporarily destroyed in their natural habitat.
 So if herbivores are forced down into suburbia then carnivores must follow.
 Politics makes for strange bedfellows so this heightened interaction makes County Animal Control Services another major stakeholder in the issues of wildfire and suburban forest fires.

 Any similarity to persons living or dead named herein is strictly coincidental or is done for satirical effect.
 Tongue-in-cheek and Generation X humor runs amok here.
-If you elect to proceed and simply trust that the target audience for the video itself will be homeowners in the 35 to 75 age bracket, then you may be pleasantly surprised.
+If you elect to proceed and simply trust that the target audience for the ADULT-HOMEOWNER version of the video will be homeowners in the 35 to 75 age bracket, then you may be pleasantly surprised.

 Fire safety doesn't have to be an unpleasant chore.
-And if you see value in the political opinions expressed here then please tell your friends and elected representatives about this web site.
-Leave a message for us in the Guest Book, , or send your cards and letters to:
+And if you see value in the political opinions expressed here then please tell your friends and elected representatives about us.
+Send us an email with your comments and criticisms , or send your cards and letters to: